-- Childline posters are displayed in the entrance and the butterfly room: - Unacceptable behaviour is challenged, and positive behaviour is reinforced through adult led activities, role play, stories.
-We have rules in place that are displayed in the room and are reinforced at circle time, etc: - Children are encouraged to express their feelings and voice their objections, with support from staff if needed: - Staff are at hand to support children to manage their own risks; - We invite visitors into the setting such as the local police and fire service to talk about stranger danger, fire safety, etc; - 'Digiducks Big Decision', a story book to help teach children about e-safety is available for parents to borrow so they can share it with their child at home; - Parents are sign-posted to relevant internet sites that offer advice for keeping children safe.
+- Childline posters are displayed at the entrance, in the main room and the afterschool room; - Unacceptable behaviour is challenged, and positive behaviour is reinforced through adult led activities, role play, stories.
+We have rules in place that are displayed in the room and are reinforced at circle time, etc; - Children are encouraged to express their feelings and voice their objections, with support from staff if needed; - Staff are at hand to support children to manage their own risks; - We invite visitors into the setting such as the local police and fire service to talk about stranger danger, fire safety, etc; - 'Digiducks Big Decision', a story book to help teach children about e-safety is available for parents to borrow so they can share it with their child at home; - Parents are sign-posted to relevant internet sites that offer advice for keeping children safe.